lexcast/power-effects/README.md

 This package adds some cool effects for the [activate-power-mode](https://github.com/JoelBesada/activate-power-mode)

 ## Install
+From Atom go to Settings ➔ Install or with the command `Settings View:Install Packages and Themes` and then search for `power-effects`

-With apm:
+Or with apm:
 ```bash
 apm install power-effects
 ```
-Or Settings ➔ Packages ➔ Search for `power-effects`

 ## Effects
 ### Stars